sebfisch/java-data/content/docs/features/switchpatterns.md

 they are also required to be exhaustive (like `switch` expressions.)
 For backwards compatibility,
-this requirement is not extended to traditional switch statements, but, in the future, compilers may generate a warning for incomplete traditional `switch` statements.
+this requirement is not extended to traditional switch statements, but compilers may generate a warning for incomplete traditional `switch` statements.

 ## Guarded patterns